telerik/xaml-docs/common-export-support.md

 ### Export XAML UI Elements to PDF

 The API of __RadPdfProcessing__ is designed to resemble XAML and this allows you easy conversion of UI elements to PDF by converting any XAML primitive to a PDF instruction.
-For base of such conversion you can use the  [RadPdfProcessing Export UI Element to PDF](https://github.com/telerik/xaml-sdk/tree/master/PdfProcessing/ExportUIElement) example which demonstrates how to export several of the controls in the Telerik UI fro WPF suite, including a combination of several controls in the same view.
+For base of such conversion you can use the  [RadPdfProcessing Export UI Element to PDF](https://github.com/telerik/xaml-sdk/tree/master/PdfProcessing/ExportUIElement) example which demonstrates how to export several of the controls in the Telerik UI for WPF suite, including a combination of several controls in the same view.

 ![Common Export Support](images/Common_Export_Support_01.png)